Vayl, Disciple of Everblight

 - Hellmouth - The new poster child of Legion armies out the gate of Mark III, Hellmouths make Incite much safer.
 Rather than take the pain to the enemy's doorstep, why not bring the enemy to you?
 A pair of these can drag in a collection of models to safely apply Incite.

-- The Hellmouth, mentioned above, can also be taken in this theme.
+- The Hellmouth, mentioned above, can also be taken in this theme and since the CID it's been an all-round powerful theme.

 None in particular.
 Just the usual suspects for the usual reasons.